Srihariharasudhan-Balakannan/Trends-in-Data-jobs/README.md

 - **Web Scraping**: Automatically collects job postings from foundit.com in the Data domain.
 - **Data Cleansing**: Processes and cleanses the collected job data for analysis.
-- **Interactive Visualizations**: Utilizes Plotly and Mapbox for interactive charts and maps.
+- **Interactive Visualizations**: Utilizes Plotly for interactive charts and maps.
 - **Job Role Selection**: Users can select from a range of data-related job roles to explore specific trends.
-- **Exception Handling**: Automatically sends email alerts in case of exceptions during data visualization.
+- **Exception Handling**: Automatically sends email alerts in case of exceptions.

 ## Work-flow